UK Edition. Click here for US version.

 Losartan Potassium/Hydrochlorothiazide is indicated for the treatment of essential hypertension (high blood pressure).

-2. BEFORE YOU TAKE LOSARTAN POTASSIUM/HYDROCHLOROTHIAZIDE
+2. WHAT YOU NEED TO KNOW BEFORE YOU TAKE LOSARTAN POTASSIUM/HYDROCHLOROTHIAZIDE

 Do not take Losartan Potassium/Hydrochlorothiazide

 • if you are allergic to losartan and/or hydrochlorothiazide or any of the other ingredients of this medicine (listed in section 6);